 the splint with a plastic bag.
 Seal the top with a rubber band.
 Keep it completely

 out of the water by propping it up on the side of the tub.

 If the splint gets splashed, gently blow air into it from a hair dryer on the cool

 or fan-only setting.
 If some of the splint goes under water or gets very wet, call

 Call your doctor if:

-You have pain that gets worse.
+Your child has pain that gets worse.

-Your fingers or toes are swollen, changing colors, or feel numb.
+The fingers or toes are swollen, changing colors, or feel numb.

 The splint feels too tight or too loose.

-The splint is damaged.
+The splint is wet or damaged.